 Our Precision 500D digital radiography and fluoroscopy system delivers premium images automatically, with dose conservation tools that automatically optimize techniques for clear imaging without overexposure.
 From broken bones to digestive conditions, we can address each patient situation with speed, ease and confidence.

-Quick.
-Convenient.
-Thorough.
-That's the treatment our mammogram patients receive at the Imaging Center.
+In our new location, we continue to give our mammogram patients quick, convenient and thorough treatment.
 We provide our patients with a report from the reading radiologist before the patient leaves.
-No waiting for a phone call hours or days later.
+There is no waiting for a phone call hours or days later.
 And if more treatment is needed, we contact your physician promptly with our recommendations.

 The Imaging Center at USA Children's & Women's Hospital features a Siemens Espree Open MRI (magnetic resonance imaging) system adaptable for very large patients and newborns alike!
 This next-generation MRI combines the comfort of an open MRI design with a powerful magnetic field usually found with more confining MRIs.
 As a result, scans can be performed faster with more precise results and less patient repositioning.
 You may also call us at 415-8674 (415-8MRI) and we'll be happy to talk with you about your care.